itepifanio/openmp-pthreads-cuda-study/kmeans-project/kmeans-openmp/README.md

-# K-Means Clustering Sequential
+# K-Means Clustering OpenMP

-This project implements the K-Means clustering algorithm in C.
+This project implements the K-Means clustering algorithm in C with OpenMP.

 ## About K-Means